Cathy Benedict, Ed.D

 During the module: Queering the Curriculum, one student group chose to help us think this through using Disco.
 At the end of a thoughtful presentation we danced!

 This past week we took a deep dive into The 1619 Project by Nikole Hannah-Jones.
 The students worked in groups and chose one of the Units housed on the Pulitzer Center website.
-They used their interrogative lenses and walked us through their chose units.
+They used their interrogative lenses and walked us through their chosen units.
 It was a really powerful example of how they are using these theoretical skills to look interrogatively at curriculum